Office Setup 2024

 • Logitech gaming mouse

-• Sony A6500 mirrorless camera, outputting pure HDMI with a 16mm f/1.4 lens
+• Sony A6500 mirrorless camera, outputting HDMI with a 16mm f/1.4 lens

-• Elgato Camlink 4k for video input input to PC via HDMI from camera
+• Elgato Camlink 4K for video input input to PC via HDMI from camera

 • Elgato key light for fill light

-• Krisp.ai for better audio processing
+• Krisp.ai for audio processing (noise reduction from keyboard especially)

-• Samsung dual 4k rounded monitor on a heavy duty desk mount
+• Samsung dual 4K rounded monitor on a heavy duty desk mount

-• Desklab monitor for the calendar screen
+• Desklab mini monitor for the calendar screen (calendar on bottom, messaging on top)

 • Kinesis Advantage2 keyboard